shreyas1925/shreyas1925/README.md

 ### I'm a Student, Full Stack Developer !!

 - JavaScript is ❤
-- Currently learning DevOps and problem solving😃
+- Currently learning DevOps and exploring ways of problem solving😃
 - I’m looking to collaborate and work with amazing stuffs !!
 - 2021 Goals: Contribute more to Open Source projects